 The PHE Mappings report a wide range of coordination mechanisms and, similar to the overarching legal frameworks for PHEs (see section 4.2), the coordination mechanisms can be divided broadly into three categories: PHE dominant; hybrid and DRM dominant.
 However, in contrast to the overarching legal frameworks, the majority of PHE Mappings indicate that the main coordination arrangements used for PHEs are found in generic DRM laws and/or policies.
-In Colombia, for example, a detailed system of coordination is described, established under Colombia's DRM legislation.
-Similarly, in South Africa coordination of the COVID-19 response appears to be organised through the Disaster Management Center in accordance with its wider DRM arrangements.
+In Colombia, for example, a detailed system of coordination is described, established under Colombia's DRM legislation.265 Similarly, in South Africa coordination of the COVID-19 response appears to be organised through the Disaster Management Center in accordance with its wider DRM arrangements.266 within the generic DRM arrangements.

-Even in countries which have PHE dominant legal frameworks the preference appears to be for the use of standing DRM coordination mechanisms for PHE response.
-Within these there may be PHE specific sub-mechanisms - for example, sub-committees of main committees - but these still operate within the generic DRM arrangements.
 In Australia, the main coordination arrangements are based on generic DRM frameworks.
-In the United Kingdom, which has a predominantly PHE dominant risk management framework, the coordination of the preparedness and response arrangements for PHEs is mandated through the legislation dealing with general contingencies and its generic Emergency Response Concept of Operations guidance.
-Similarly, in the UAE, where the powers to respond to a PHE are found in the Law on the Control of Communicable Diseases, PHE response is coordinated through the National Emergency, Crisis and Disasters Management Authority, which is tasked with managing all disasters.
+In the United Kingdom, which has a predominantly PHE dominant risk management framework, the coordination of the preparedness and response arrangements for PHEs is mandated through the legislation dealing with general contingencies and its generic Emergency Response Concept of Operations guidance.267 Similarly, in the UAE, where the powers to respond to a PHE are found in the Law on the Control of Communicable Diseases, PHE response is coordinated through the National Emergency, Crisis and Disasters Management Authority, which is tasked with managing all disasters.268